isomerpages/nlb-IOHA2020/pages/about-ioha.md

 * Participate in international projects, or devise such projects, and to work with those organising such projects
 * Support and develop national oral history organisations The IOHA was formally constituted in June 1996 at the IXth International Oral History Conference in Gothenburg, Sweden.

+## ABOUT INTERNATIONAL ORAL HISTORY ASSOCIATION CONFERENCE

+The IOHA Conference is the biennial conference of the IOHA.
+The conference is the premier conference for practitioners and enthusiasts of oral history around the world.

+The conference predates the establishment of the IOHA, with the inaugural International Oral History Conference held in Bologna, Italy in 1976.